 So you and your partner have decided you want to elope.
 You’ve made the awesome decision to get married in a way that feels true to you and forget about stuffy, outdated traditions that might not mean anything to you both.
 There’s a chance at this point that there’s a part of you that’s concerned about offending loved ones with your decision to elope.
 The good news?
 As elopement photographers, we know a thing or two about helping you avoid those hurt feelings, and we’re excited to tell you all about how to elope without offending family.

 Believe it or not, you can have the elopement of your dreams and still not make anyone mad.
+While elopement etiquette can be a touchy subject, we’re here to help.
 So without further ado, our tips on elopement etiquette and how to get the people in your life to understand why you’re eloping in the first place:

 So this begs the question, “how can you elope without offending your family?”
 Well for starters, it’s helpful to explain your reason behind eloping.
 For a lot of couples, a large wedding just doesn’t feel like “them.”
 They don’t like the idea of sharing their vows with an audience or following a super strict, stuffy timeline.
 And that’s totally okay!

 Sometimes, families quickly jump to the conclusion that a decision to elope is your way of saying you don’t care enough to have them there on your wedding day.
 But the majority of the time, for couples who are close to their families, this isn’t the case.
 So sit down with your family and explain to them why you want to elope.
 Chances are, once you explain your reasoning, they’ll be much more open to it.
 The key to how to elope without offending family lies in your intention behind eloping in the first place.
 The best elopement etiquette guidance we could give you is to be open and honest about the heart behind your choice to elope.